Explainer

 The shift towards PDF as the default sharing format is not just convention — it solves a genuine problem.
 When you send a DOCX file, you are trusting that the recipient’s software will render it the same way yours does.
 In practice, that trust is often misplaced.

 Font substitution is the most common issue.
 If your document uses a font the recipient does not have installed, their software will substitute a different one.
 Even a single font substitution can cause text to reflow, pushing content onto different pages and breaking your carefully designed layout.
-Headers may appear on a different page than the section they belong to.
-Tables may expand beyond their borders.
+Headers may appear on a different page than the section they belong to, and tables may expand beyond their borders.

 PDF eliminates all of this.
 Fonts are embedded in the file.
 Layout is fixed.
 The document you send is the document the recipient sees.